qnzhou/trianglelite/README.md

 Eigen::Matrix<Index, -1, 3> triangles = engine.get_out_triangles();
 ```

-Note that the above code involves copying the triangulation data.
+Note that the above code _copies_ data out of `engine` object.
 The return
-types of `get_out_*` methods are `Eigen::Map`, which wraps around a internal
+types of `get_out_*` methods are `Eigen::Map`s, which wrap around internal
-memory managed by TriangleLite.
+memories managed by TriangleLite.
 For users who are familiar with Eigen, it is
 possible to avoid this copy by working directly with `Eigen::Map` objects while
 keeping the `engine` object alive.